-It’s not just the British who love complaining about the weather, the Portuguese do their fair share of grumbling at this time of year.
+It’s not just the British who love complaining about the weather, the Portuguese do their fair share of grumbling when it feels as though it’s been raining forever.

 After a week of rainy days, everyone is noticeably grumpier and more lethargic.